Green Chile, a Colorado Favorite

 I’ve spent most of my life living in the West, but it wasn’t until I moved to Colorado that I discovered green chile.
 Of course I had eaten green chiles, usually as part of a Mexican dish, but when I moved to Colorado and saw it featured on restaurant menus in nearly every local joint I visited, I had to try it.
 And after just one bite, I was hooked.
-I’ve lived here for a decade now, and it never ceases to amaze me how much the small addition of green chile to just about any dish – burgers, sandwiches, even soup – wakes up the flavor and adds a hearty heat that renders the dish more satisfying.
+It never ceases to amaze me how much the small addition of green chile to just about any dish – burgers, sandwiches, even soup – wakes up the flavor and adds a hearty heat that renders the dish more satisfying.

-But New Mexico is just down the road a piece, and good green chile can be found close to home, too.
-Most restaurants in Castle Pines – including Duke’s, Las Fajitas, A Taste of Mexico, and The Ridge at Castle Pines North have green chile on the menu; its classic flavor is par for the course at area eateries like the Castle Café (see a review of the Castle Café on page 33).
+But New Mexico is a bit of a drive, and good green chile can be found close to home too.
+Most restaurants in Castle Pines – including Duke’s, Las Fajitas, Berg Haus, MiYO and The Ridge at Castle Pines – have green chile on the menu.
 But home cooks can use green chiles too, and this is the perfect time of year to get them.
 Green chiles are available year-round canned or frozen, but right now fresh ones are readily available.
-On September 7, Tony’s Market in Castle Pines Village will host a chile roasting event at their store, so cooks in Castle Pines can easily grab some to enjoy.
+On September 3, Tony’s Meats & Market in the Village will host a chile roasting event, so cooks in Castle Pines can easily grab some to enjoy.

 Roasted chiles should be peeled – it’s easy to shred the fragile skin from a roasted pepper – then seeded and chopped.
 Toss them into salsa, scrambled eggs, cornbread or meatloaf.
 To make an easy sauce, sauté half an onion until soft, then add a cup of chicken broth, a cup of chopped green chile, half a teaspoon of cumin (or less if you want milder flavor) and a dash of oregano and simmer the mixture together for 15 minutes or so.
 The sauce is great with chicken or pork, but my favorite way to eat it is on a burger with a slice of melting Monterey Jack cheese.

-For something a little fancier, try this green chile stew recipe from Tony’s Market.
+For something a little fancier, try this green chile stew recipe from Tony’s Meats & Market.
 It’s a perfect one-pot supper that is hearty without being too heavy.
 One bite and you’ll be hooked.

 Chicken Green Chile Stew